Postnatal Recovery Massage

 We will be practising lots of a massage which includes the abdomen and hips but also the upper abdomen, shoulders and arms.
 Please wear comfy clothing (soft trousers/leggings/jogging bottoms etc are comfier than jeans for this), and if you would prefer to keep your bra on then a soft bra is more suited than one with wires for this.

 Refreshments: Tea, coffee, drinks and snacks will be provided at the venue.
-There will be a longer break for lunch; and we will ask you to bring something to share for lunch.
+There will be a longer break for lunch; and we suggest you to bring a packed lunch with you.

 About the Workshop